mycarta/wind-calculator/README.md

 ## Offshore wind calculator

 ### Quick description
-The notebook in this repo allows quick interactive wind power calculations using Panel.
+this app allows quick interactive wind power calculations.
 Users can estimate a wind turbine's output on rotor diameter and wind speed, and also site-wide energy production with adjustable parameters.

 **The key parameters -  air density, energy pattern factor, efficiency, and turbine spacing factor — can be interactively adjusted in the app UI to see their effect on the results.**